Seiya Suzuki Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Suzuki has 55 hits, which ranks first among Chicago hitters this season, while batting .262 with 20 extra-base hits.
+- Suzuki has 56 hits, which is tops among Chicago hitters this season, while batting .263 with 20 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 69th, his on-base percentage ranks 48th, and he is 94th in the league in slugging.
+- Among the qualified batters in baseball, he ranks 67th in batting average, 49th in on-base percentage, and 94th in slugging.

-- Suzuki has reached base via a hit in 38 games this year (of 56 played), and had multiple hits in 14 of those games.

-- He has hit a long ball in five games this year (8.9%), homering in 2.5% of his chances at the plate.
+- Looking at the 57 games he has played this season, he's went deep in five of them (8.8%), and in 2.5% of his trips to the dish.

-- In 32.1% of his games this year, Suzuki has had at least one RBI.
-He's picked up more than one in 7.1% and driven in three or more of his team's runs in one contest.
+- In 33.3% of his games this season, Suzuki has notched at least one RBI.
+In four of those games (7.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 39.3% of his games this season, with more than one run scored in 5.4%.
+- He has scored in 22 of 57 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.